rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 > the function when it is called, and is therefore known at runtime.
 This dovetails nicely with mojo's Parameterized Expressions
 > which are like generics and functions that can run at compile time.

-If using a `def` definition, type annotations for are not required (though still recommended) for a function's parameters.
-If using a `fn` definition, then the type annotations are required.
+If using a `def` definition, type annotations for are not required (though still recommended) for a function's parameters or in the body of the function.
+If using a `fn` definition, then the type annotations are required both for parameters, and for any locally declared variables in the body.

 Mojo uses a slightly modified version of the PEP-695 syntax (forthcoming in python 3.12 due out in early October 2023).
 Unlike python type annotations where the return type can be inferred, in mojo, you must still specify the return type if using `fn`